 The work stoppage originally started Friday afternoon, out of the eyesight of theatergoers.
 In the following days, the small group held signs and distributed flyers in front of the theater.
 They also didn't work their scheduled shifts.

-According to Audra Sweetland, a server at the theater, Living Room Theater’s Chief of Operations Nick Cruz told an employee to not discuss the termination of a fellow worker while at work.
+According to Audra Sweetland, a server at the theater, Living Room Theater’s operations manager Nick Cruz told an employee to not discuss the termination of a fellow worker while at work.
 Alleging that the request was a retaliation by management against workers, employees attempted to discuss their concerns at the business' corporate office Friday.

 "They refused to meet with us, or recognize us as a group," Sweetland told the Mercury.
 "As part of our ULP strike, we staged an eight hour sit-in [Friday], and left when the business closed."